 This article is by permission from Barbara J. Bowes, FCPHR, CCP, M.Ed., accomplished speaker, trainer, coach, writer and professional strategist/consultant.
 Barbara is also the President of Legacy Bowes Group, Winnipeg's premier HR Solutions provider.
 She can be reached at firstname.lastname@example.org.

 eNETEmployer (Current Release)

-- Added support for using multiple notification email addresses to the "Email" cell in the Recruitment module's Job Posting screen.
+- Added support for multiple email recipients in the HR, Recruit modules.

 Please choose from the links below to view past issues of The Payroll News, our industry newsletter.

 CanPay provides Payroll and HR software for thousands of companies across Canada.
 If your business has a unique payroll need or you are simply looking for an alternative to your current method, contact us today.
 We can offer you a customized solution that will suit your unique business requirements.
 Please call 1-800-665-5129 or send an email request to: email@example.com.